annebeaubien/annebeaubien.github.io/Content/recipes/sweet_potato_leek_soup.md

 **Instructions:**

 1. Peel the sweet potato, then dice into bite-sized pieces.
 Place the pieces into a 2.5 quart (or larger) saucepan and set aside.
 1. Chop and wash leeks.
 Then add them to the saucepan.
-For detailed instructions on how to prepare leeks easily, see my post: [https://wafflehearts.com/howtos/how_to_chop_and_wash_leeks](How To: Chop and Wash Leeks)
+For detailed instructions on how to prepare leeks easily, see my post: [How To: Chop and Wash Leeks](https://wafflehearts.com/howtos/how_to_chop_and_wash_leeks)
 1. Add the vegetable stock to the saucepan and bring to a boil.
 Then turn the heat down and simmer until the potatoes are tender (about 20 minutes).
 1. If you want this soup a bit chunky then remove some of the leeks and potatoes and set aside.
 Place the rest of the soup into a blender and puree until smooth.
 Add the removed leeks and potatoes back in and reheat to desired temperature.
 1. Garnish with freshly-ground black pepper and enjoy this hot, or cool and refrigerate for up to 3-4 days.